mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 -- Running forever --
 ```

-Since the `workingHard` coroutine never reached a suspending function, it never yields the control back, and the `takeABreak` coroutine is never executed.
-On the contrary, if we define a suspending function that yields the control back to the dispatcher, the `takeABreak` coroutine will be executed:
+Since the `workingHard` coroutine never reached a suspending function, it never yields the control back.
+Then, the `takeABreak` coroutine is never executed.
+On the contrary, if we define a suspending function that yields the control back to the dispatcher, the `takeABreak` coroutine will have the chance to be executed:

 ```kotlin
 suspend fun workingConsciousness() {